scanoss/integration-github-actions/README.md

-# SCANOSS GitHub Action Usage Example
+# SCANOSS Code Scan Action Usage Example

-This repository serves as an example to demonstrate how to use the [SCANOSS GitHub Action](https://github.com/scanoss/actions-scan/) for license management in your projects.
+This repository serves as an example to demonstrate how to use the [SCANOSS Code Scan Action](https://github.com/scanoss/code-scan-action) for license management in your projects.
 SCANOSS provides two predefined policies for scanning: `copyleft` and `undeclared`.

 ## Overview